Common questions about the homestudy

 What if I have a medical or psychiatric history, illness or take medication?

-You must be in stable medical and psychiatric health.
-If you have a history of or current condition or take medication, you will be asked for a doctor’s statement regarding treatment and prognosis, as well as readiness to assume the responsibility of parenting.
+You must be in stable medical and psychiatric health in order to adopt.
+If you have a history of medical or psychiatric issues, you will be asked for a doctor’s statement regarding treatment and prognosis, as well as readiness to assume the responsibility of parenting.

 Do I need a room set up for an infant?